What is Imposter Syndrome?

 And they may be things from both your work or personal life.
 I’ve discussed many work scenarios but Imposter Syndrome isn’t only a workplace fear.

-> My partner deserves better than me
+> That your partner deserves better than you

 When is it just Self Doubt rather than Imposter Syndrome?